-Firstly, the new program will keep the same ratio as the current sweet spot in transferring from SPG in increments of 20,000 Starpoints to get a 5,000-point bonus.
+Firstly, the new program has kept the same ratio as the current sweet spot in transferring from SPG in increments of 20,000 Starpoints to get a 5,000-point bonus.
 Under the new scheme, if you transfer 60,000 rewards points to a frequent flyer partner, you get a 5,000 bonus miles (equivalent to 15,000 bonus points), which will equal 20,000 + 5,000 bonus = 25,000 frequent flyer points.

-The new program will have 3:1 transfer ratio to frequent flyer partners, meaning it will basically work the same as the current SPG program.
+The new program has 3:1 transfer ratio to frequent flyer partners, meaning it basically works the same as the current SPG program.

 Secondly, all current SPG and Marriott Bonvoy transfer partners have been kept, which increases the versatility of your points.
-Notably, Qantas Frequent Flyer will be included as one of the transfer partners—it is not currently an SPG partner but is available through Marriott—and Velocity is currently an SPG partner but not Marriott partner and will also be included in the new program.
+Notably, Qantas Frequent Flyer is now included as one of the transfer partners—it was not an SPG partner but was previously available through Marriott—and Velocity was an SPG partner but not Marriott partner and is also included in the new program.
 Apart from that, I have seen no notable/useful additional partners coming on.

 It has been a rocky road during this merger, which is partly understandable given the huge challenges in unifying three programs but a general consensus amongst the frequent flyer community is that the new program does not offer the same value as it used to and the changes have not been communicated or implemented in the ideal way.

 Let’s hope that the final touches to the merger go more smoothly in 2019 and you can be sure we will update this guide with our analysis of them.

 How has the merger of Marriott Bonvoy and SPG affected you and your travel plans?